CONCERNS about this application for development are numerous and far-reaching:

 Zoning Ordinance / Oversight / Accountability

 The current Buncombe County Zoning Ordinance shows serious flaws when it would allow for the largest apartment complex in WNC to be built without the highest level of planning and oversight.
 This project still did not go before the Planning Board nor does it have oversight by the Board of Commissioners.
 We need more accountability by elected officials for massive development and growth projects such as this so that our existing neighborhoods and communities benefit rather than suffer from development.
 When can the ordinance be amended to prevent this scenario?
 When will NCDOT take responsibility for properly planning the roadway system that they control in response to the people, not the developers? *UPDATE: That the Board of Adjustment, a volunteer appointed board set up to hear case-by-case zoning variances, is the body tasked with deciding to approve or deny the largest and most ambitious developments to date in the county is absurd and also seems to place an unfair burden on the board members themselves and their time.
-It is notable that two of those Board members had to recuse themselves from this vote.
+It is notable that two of those Board members had to recuse themselves from the 2019 hearings.
+It is impossible to find the legally-defined "experts" needed to oppose projects when currently licensed and practicing local professionals refuse to participate for fear of losing business or going against the DOT.
 This is not government for the people.
+This is not a fair process.

 This parcel is a thumb sticking up into the city limits.
 This project would undoubtedly result in a serious burden on City infrastructure, services, and schools but would result in no commensurate tax revenue to finance this increased burden.
 Surrounding City of Asheville residents on all sides of this parcel pay a property tax rate 75% higher than this parcel's tax rate.
 This ties directly to the City's inability to annex, charge differential water rates, and have an ETJ.
 Asheville will no longer be a good place to live, much less visit, if the City continues to bear the costs of growth but not share in the benefits.
 The developers should ask that the project be voluntarily annexed by the City and pay their fair share.